-I first caught A Fantastic Woman, back in October at the London Film Festival and was immediately smitten with film’s protagonist, Marina Vidal (Daniela Vega).
-Her mercurial beauty captured in every scene is intensely captivating, its things that cinema is made of.
-Through the film’s exuberant, vivid but also troubling theme, we are bestowed a thought provoking portrayal of this marginalized character.
-With the backdrop of the gorgeous Chilean capital of Santiago, the film manages to galvanize viewers by immersing them through a gamut of emotions, as we see Marina succumb to severe prejudice to reach to a crescendo of total empowerment.
+I first caught A Fantastic Woman, back in October at the London Film Festival and was immediately smitten with film's protagonist, Marina Vidal (Daniela Vega).
+Her mercurial beauty is captivating, filling out every scene, its things that cinema is made of.
+Through the film's exuberant if often troubling themes, we are bestowed a thought provoking portrayal of this marginalized character.
+With a backdrop of the gorgeous Chilean capital of Santiago, A Fantastic Woman manages to galvanize viewers by immersing them through a gamut of emotions of Marina's troublesome journey, succumbing to severe prejudice all the way to reaching a crescendo of total empowerment.

-Marina is a transgender woman who works as a waitress, moonlights as a nightclub singer and is in a loving relationship with older boyfriend Orlando (Francisco Reyes).
-After an informal birthday dinner, Orlando wakes up in the middle of the night feeling out of sorts.
-He is rushed hospital where he suddently dies from a brain aneurism.
-What follows is a series of disturbing altercations, as Marina is slowly being cut off from anything to do with Orlando’s affairs, including attending his funeral.
-Acting out of blatant bigotry, we watch family members and the authorities intent on unfoundedly judging Marina as a perpetrator, a manipulator, a whore or as someone who’s feelings dont matter.
+Marina is a transgender, working as a waitress, moonlights as a nightclub singer and in a loving relationship with an older man, Orlando (Francisco Reyes).
+After an informal birthday dinner, Orlando wakes up in the middle of the night feeling out of sorts and is rushed hospital where he suddently dies from a brain aneurism.
+What follows is a series of disturbing altercations between Marina and Orlando's family.
+Marina is slowly being cut off from anything to do with Orlando's affairs, including attending his funeral service.
+Acting out of blatant bigotry, we watch family members and the authorities intent on unfoundedly judging Marina as a perpetrator, a manipulator, a whore or simply as someone who's feelings dont matter.

 The film is deservedly up for Best Foreign Film nomination for this year's Oscars taking place this Sunday.
 We had the privilege to catch up with director Sebastian Lelio a few weeks ago to talk to us about his film, Daniela and what it feels like to be nominated for an Oscar.